STARS

 HOW DO STARS FORM?

-This stage of infancy in a star’s existence is marked by incredible violence and chaos.
+While some kind of common direction and plane of motion is likely to develop early on, this period of a star’s infancy is still characterized by intense violence and chaos.
 Trillions of objects, big and small, are yanked around by each other’s gravity, crossing paths and colliding over and over.
 Some debris is broken into smaller fragments while other collisions allow objects to merge into bigger ones.
-Over time, these countless collisions between overlapping orbits continuously transfer momentum and change trajectories until the random orbits gradually coalesce into one synchronous orbit.
-This phenomenon is called angular momentum and results in the matter flattening out into a protoplanetary disk.
-The mass collected at the center forms a protostar while the rest eventually forms the numerous planets, moons, asteroids, and other smaller bodies.
+Over time, these countless collisions between overlapping orbits continuously transfer momentum and change trajectories until they coalesce into one synchronous flattened orbit called an accretion disk.

 THERMONUCLEAR FUSION